JeremiahDMoore/openai-tts/README.md

 # OpenAI TTS

 ## Overview
 This project is a web application that demonstrates integration with OpenAI services and text-to-speech functionality.
+You must provide your own OpenAI API key to run the project.
+It currently uses OpenAI o1-mini for chat generation, and OpenAI tts-1 "ash" for voice.

 ## Requirements
 - Node.js (>=14.0.0)